 Remember, your guarantor does not have to present his or her financials to your lending institution.
 The board is concerned that you may not cover your maintenance.
 This has nothing to do with your mortgage.

 There are probably only a few people you can ask to become your guarantor.
 After all, you are requesting that someone backstops your payments if you cannot make them.
 This requires an extensive financial background check and potentially puts him or her on the hook for your maintenance.

-Ideally, you should have a good idea about what you can afford.
+Ideally, it would help if you had a good idea about what you can afford.
 Many New York City sellers want to see that you have been pre-approved for a mortgage.
 This is also beneficial to you since this allows you to know how much you can borrow.
 Your mortgage and maintenance payments are your two major housing expenditures.
 Therefore, you should have a good idea of your budget.
 Remember, you likely need one to two years of post-closing liquidity.

 Despite this preparation, you may still run into a co-op board that balks at your application.
 If they ask for a guarantor and you are unable or unwilling to supply one, this co-op unit is likely not going to work for you.

-If you have been rejected by other co-op boards, you may not have the financial wherewithal to buy these units (of course, there may also be non-financial reasons at play).
+If other co-op boards have rejected you, you may not have the financial wherewithal to buy these units (of course, there may also be non-financial reasons at play).
 You can try purchasing a condo, which typically has less restrictive requirements, or look at lower-priced co-op units.
-The latter may require a compromise, such as giving up certain amenities, seeking smaller units, or looking at different neighborhoods.
+The latter may require a compromise, such as giving up specific amenities, seeking smaller co-op units, or looking at different neighborhoods.